 Different steps to get connected

 The first thing that needs to happen is a pre-application meeting.
 National Grid Energy Transmission (NGET) is responsible for all new connections.
-Get in touch with them to arrange your initial pre-application meeting.
+Get in touch with the National Grid to arrange your initial pre-application meeting.
 They will discuss the works, costs and timelines involved in getting a connection.

 If you choose to connect, then an application will need to be submitted to the Electricity Systems Operator (ESO) who will work with you to facilitate the necessary requirements.